Origins of the dance

 During the 1960’s a dance craze called the “Watusi” swept across the United States dancefloors.
 The Batusi was a parody based on the dance.

 Wikipedia – “In the classic Watusi, the dancer is almost stationary with knees slightly bent, although may advance forward and back by one or two small rhythmic paces.
 The arms, with palms flat in line, are held almost straight, alternately flail up and down in the vertical.
 The head is kept in line with the upper torso but may bob slightly to accentuate the arm flailing.”

-Needless to say one of the most iconic (if not the MOST iconic) scenes from Batman is the “Batusi” dance scene in the very first episode.
+Needless to say one of the most iconic (if not the MOST iconic) scenes from Batman is the “Batusi” dance in the very first episode.
 This really set the tone for the show straight away for me, deadly serious but seriously camp at the same time.
-As Batman enters the club just before the dance, a member of staff asks him for a table with Batman replying; “I will just stand at the bar, wouldn’t wish to attract attention” – dressed as Batman with everyone staring yeah right!
+As Batman enters the club just before the dance, a member of staff asks if he wants a table, with Batman replying; “I will just stand at the bar, wouldn’t wish to attract attention” – dressed as Batman with everyone staring, yeah right!
 Again setting the tone to the series.
 So seeing as this is so significant in my eyes it deserved a webpage dedicated to the dance on my website.

 How to dance like Batman

 - Run your hands over your ears, whilst getting into the groovy beat.

 - Bend your right arm upwards whilst running your left hand up and down it.

 - Now here’s the best part… Make a horizontal v-shaped sign with your index finger and middle fingers on both hands.
 Roll them across the front of your eyes simultaneously.